 High school students with disabilities face obstacles in their transition to adulthood and typically underperform their peers without disabilities regarding postsecondary education and employment.
 To increase their chances of success, students can develop professional soft skills and networks, understand how their capacity and interests align with potential careers, and know what supports they need.

-The University of Maryland, in partnership with the Maryland State Department of Education, Division of Rehabilitation Services (DORS), designed and is piloting the Way2Work program in eight counties.
-Way2Work is an initiative to improve the college and career readiness of high school students with disabilities by engaging students in additional services to help them transition successfully to adulthood.
-Through the program, high school students receive early engagement with DORS for pre-employment transition services, work-based learning experiences coordinated through community partners, and services to help them attain paid integrated employment.
-Services are coordinated through local Maryland Interagency Teams made up of local community resource providers, postsecondary education institutions, workforce staff, and employers.
+The University of Maryland, in partnership with the Maryland State Department of Education, Division of Rehabilitation Services, designed and piloted the Way2Work Maryland program in eight counties.
+Way2Work Maryland was an initiative to improve the college and career readiness of high school students with disabilities by engaging students in additional services to help them transition successfully to adulthood.
+Through the program, high school students received early engagement with DORS for pre-employment transition services, work-based learning experiences coordinated through community partners, and services to help them attain paid integrated employment.
+Services were coordinated through local Maryland Interagency Teams made up of local community resource providers, postsecondary education institutions, workforce staff, and employers.

-Mathematica is randomly assigning 400 high school students over a two-year period to receive Way2Work services or not.
-The evaluation includes:
+Mathematica randomly assigned 400 high school students over a two-year period to receive Way2Work Maryland services or not.
+The evaluation included:

-- Follow-up surveys of students 24 months after enrollment
+- Follow-up surveys of youth and their parents or guardians 24 months after enrollment

 - Ongoing formative evaluations using program administrative data

-- An impact analysis to assess whether the employment and postsecondary education outcomes of students enrolled in Way2Work differed from those in the control group
+- An impact analysis that assessed whether the employment and postsecondary education outcomes of students enrolled in Way2Work differed from those in the control group

-- A formative evaluation that relies on program implementation records and site visits
+- A formative evaluation that relied on program implementation records and site visits